FairwindsOps/insights-docs/docs/features/admission-controller.md

 To create custom OPA policies for your organization, see the [OPA docs](/reports/opa).
 To reject a resource, you'll need to ensure that your OPA policy generates an Action Item with `severity >= 0.67`.

+## Using Automation Rules to Customize Admission Controller
+Fairwinds provides a powerful, flexible solution for fine-grained customization of Admission Controller actions with the [Automation Rules](https://insights.docs.fairwinds.com/features/rules/) feature.

+For example, first time users of Admission Controller may want to monitor all activities, but not yet deny any deployments.

+To do this, you can create [Automation Rule](https://insights.docs.fairwinds.com/features/rules/) with the following settings:
+* **Context:** Admission Controller
+* **Report:** All
+* **Cluster:** All
+* **Action:** `ActionItem.Severity = 0.1;`

+> **NOTE:** Any severity value >.66 is automatically considered a `danger` severity.
+Anything <=.66 is considered a `warning` severity.

+When this is enabled, the Admission Controller will automatically consider all checks to be `warning`, and therefore allow all deployments to pass into the cluster.